Not Facebook. GDPR made me happy.

 What’s the bottom-line?

 Advertisers should go beyond impressions.
-It’s audience that matters.
+It’s an audience that matters.
 Building an audience will have a better ROI than advertising over million channels.